Creating and editing an environment cache

 When you don't want to use the included shared cache, you can create and configure your own cache.
 You can use the cache you create beneath caching policies, rather than using the shared cache.

-For guidance on which type of cache or persistence to use in different situations, see Persistence tools in Edge (policies and APIs).
+For guidance on which type of cache or persistence to use in different situations, see Persistence tools in Edge.

 You can create multiple cache resources in each environment.
 When you're configuring a caching policy, you specify whether the policy should use the included shared cache or a cache you created.

 For data segregation, the scope of a cache is limited to the environment in which you created the cache.
 (For example, API proxies running in a 'test' environment cannot access data in a cache running in 'prod'.)
 Once you create a cache, policies can be populate it with any serializable data.
 For usage, see Example: General purpose caching.

 See also: Response Cache policy.

 These steps describe how to create or edit a cache using the management console.

 - In the management UI, click the APIs menu, then click Environment Configuration.

 - Select the environment for which you want to configure caches, such as test or prod.